Rebuilding lives and creating brighter futures

 QEF is a national disability charity committed to providing life-transforming services that enable people with disabilities to increase their independence and achieve their goals in life.

 QEF has provided expert neuro rehabilitation for almost 30 years and helps people regain their quality of life following an acquired brain injury, stroke, incomplete spinal injury or neurological illness.
 Based just outside Leatherhead, Surrey our new Care and Rehabilitation Centre has capacity for up to 48 residential clients.
 Our expert multi-disciplinary team of specialist therapists, nurses and support workers provide each person with a personalised neuro rehabilitation plan and 24 hour nursing care.
-Our services are also available on a day and outpatient basis.

 We work closely with families and everyone involved with an individual's long term rehabilitation, helping them with the transition out of our service, whether that be home or on to supported living.